robert-harbison/classical-ciphers/README.md

 # Classical Ciphers

-Classical Ciphers is a Java library that adds different types of encryption. <b>Please Note:
+Classical Ciphers is a Java library that adds different types of encryption. **Please Note:
-These should not be used for anything that requires actual security as these are easy to crack.</b>
+These should not be used for anything that requires actual security as these are easy to crack.**

 ## Supported Ciphers
 ### Caesar Cipher